 - Cholesterol 68mg: 23% of the daily value

-Chicken tenders’ nutrition facts say this meat has a low amount of Vitamin A, calcium, and iron.
+The nutrition of chicken tenders translates to a low amount of Vitamin A, calcium, and iron.

 Chicken Strip Benefits